Keyboard shortcuts

 Tests

 The #[wtx::db] macro automatically migrates and seeds individual tests in isolation to allow concurrent evaluations.
+Connected users must have the right to create new databases.

 To use this functionality, it is necessary to activate the database-tests feature.